-'''

 unlock (actor: tale.base.Living, item: tale.base.Item = None) \rightarrow None Unlock the door with the proper key (optional).

-'''

-'''

-class tale.base.Exit (directions: Union[str, Sequence[str]], target_location: Union[str, tale.base.Location], short_descr: str, long_descr: str = ", , enter_msg: str = ")
+class tale.base.Exit (directions: typing.Sequence[str], target_location: typing.Union[str, tale.base.Location], short_descr: str, long_descr: str = None) \rightarrow None

-'''

 An 'exit' that connects one location to another.
 It is strictly one-way!
 Directions can be a single string or a sequence of directions (all meaning the same exit).
 You can use a Location object as target, or a string designating the location (for instance "town.square" means the square location object in game.zones.town).
 If using a string, it will be retrieved and bound at runtime.
 Short_description will be shown when the player looks around the room.
 Long_description is optional and will be shown instead if the player examines the exit.
-Enter_msg is the text shown to the player when they succesfully enter/pass through the exit/door.
 The exit's direction is stored as its name attribute (if more than one, the rest are aliases).
 Note that the exit's origin is not stored in the exit object.

-'''

-allow_passage(actor: tale.base.Living) \rightarrow None
+$allow_passage(actor: tale.base.Living) \rightarrow None$

-'''